 Adult Exuberante Day of the Dead Costume

-The Adult Exuberante Day of the Dead Costume is available in regular and plus sizes, ranging from small to 3X.
+The Adult Exuberante Day of the Dead Costume is available in plus sizes, ranging from small to 3X.
 It comes with a dress, a mask, and an oversized scarf.
 It's feminine and a bit flirty, with a form-fitting bust, fitted waist, and poofy, short skirt.
 Flowers and sugar skull designs are part of the dress, and the black lace adds an extra touch of femininity.
 The hot pink color and rainbow scarf are fun and in keeping with the bold colors and celebratory nature of the holiday.

 Do-It-Yourself: La Calavera Catrina